Macroscopicity of quantum mechanical superposition tests via hypothesis falsification: Macroscopicity via hypothesis falsification

 Here ${\cal L}\rho_t$ denotes the time evolution according to standard quantum theory (including possible decoherence) and ${\cal M}_\sigma \rho_t / \tau_e$ describes the effect of the proposed modification, characterized by the time scale $\tau_e$ and the set of modification parameters $\sigma$.

-Indeed, a wide class of modification theories are compatible with all observations up to date, and they restore realism on the macroscale.
-This class can be parametrized by imposing a few natural consistency requirements, such as Galilean and scale invariance and exchange symmetry \cite{Nimmrichter2013}.
-The parameters $\sigma=(\sigma_q,\sigma_s)$ then specify the length- and momentum-scale on which the modification acts by means of the distribution function $g_\sigma(q,s)$ with zero mean and widths $\sigma_q,\sigma_s$,
+Indeed, a generic class of modification theories are compatible with all observations up to date, and they restore realism on the macroscale.
+This class can be parametrized by imposing a few natural consistency requirements, such as Galilean invariance and exchange symmetry \cite{Nimmrichter2013}.
+The parameters $\sigma=(\sigma_q,\sigma_s)$ with the dimensions of momentum and length, respectively, then specify the length and momentum scale on which the modification acts by means of the distribution function $g_\sigma(q,s)$ with zero mean and widths $\sigma_q,\sigma_s$,

 The Lindblad operators in second quantization,